apache/inlong-website/docs/modules/dataproxy/architecture.md

   The field of MetricItemValue.dimensions has these dimensions(The fields of DataProxyMetricItem defined by the Annotation "@Dimension"):

 	public String clusterId:		DataProxy cluster ID.
 	public String sourceId:			DataProxy source component name. public String sourceDataId:		DataProxy source component data id, when source is a TCP source, it will be port number. public String inlongGroupId:		Inlong data group ID. public String inlongStreamId:		Inlong data stream ID. public String sinkId:			DataProxy sink component name. public String sinkDataId:		DataProxy sink component data id, when sink is a pulsar sink, it will be topic name.

   The field of MetricItemValue.metrics has these metrics(The fields of DataProxyMetricItem defined by the Annotation "@CountMetric"):

 	AtomicLong readSuccessCount:		Successful event count reading from source component.
 	AtomicLong readSuccessSize:		Successful event body size reading from source component.
 	AtomicLong readFailCount:		Failure event count reading from source component.
 	AtomicLong readFailSize:		Failure event body size reading from source component.
 	AtomicLong sendCount:			Event count sending to sink destination.
 	AtomicLong sendSize:			Event body size sending to sink destination.
 	AtomicLong sendSuccessCount:		Successful event count sending to sink destination.
 	AtomicLong sendSuccessSize:		Successful event body size sending to sink destination.
 	AtomicLong sendFailCount:		Failure event count sending to sink destination.
 	AtomicLong sendFailSize:		Failure event body size sending to sink destination.
-	AtomicLong sinkDuration:			the unit is millisecond, the duration is between current timepoint and the timepoint in sending to sink destination.
+	AtomicLong sinkDuration:		The unit is millisecond, the duration is between current timepoint and the timepoint in sending to sink destination.
-	AtomicLong nodeDuration:			the unit is millisecond, the duration is between current timepoint and the timepoint in getting event from source.
+	AtomicLong nodeDuration:		The unit is millisecond, the duration is between current timepoint and the timepoint in getting event from source.
-	AtomicLong wholeDuration:			the unit is millisecond, the duration is between current timepoint and the timepoint in generating event.
+	AtomicLong wholeDuration:		The unit is millisecond, the duration is between current timepoint and the timepoint in generating event.